Skip to content

 Default: None

 A Matplotlib figure-size tuple.
-If None, falls back to Matplotlib's default.
+If None, will attempt to set the size automatically.
 Only used if ax=None.

 • annot : Boolean